grinnell-cs/csc151-images/_eboards/eboard21.md

   multiple quizzes.
 * You can bring a sheet of paper (8.5x11 or A4) with hand-written notes if you think it will help.

+Studying for quizzes

+* Try lab problems related to the topic
+    * On paper, not on DrRacket
+    * If you have to look up something, write it down.
+* Write your own similar problems (and solve them)
+* A brain dump never hurts.

 Sample question